amsaren/course_materials/Containers_in_HPC_2025/Slides/Basic_usage_of_Apptainer.md

 # Some recurring problems

-- Errors related to related `which`
+- Errors related to command `which`
   - Some container images use BusyBox instead of GNU coreutils
-  - Often `--cleanenv` will help, e.g. with error "unknown option --tty-only"
+  - Often `--cleanenv` will help
-  - Sometimes may be necessary to install GNU which
+    - e.g. error "unknown option --tty-only" caused by inheriting system alias settings from host